-- carbon stock changes in the land-use category forest land, the dataset is derived by the IFN data; - carbon stock changes in the subcategories of the conversion to or from forest land to other predominant uses, the land in conversion to and from forest land to other uses require data integration with studies and additional surveys in order to estimate, at regional level, the C stock levels related to non-forest land uses(i.e. settlements, cropland, grassland, wetlands).
+- carbon stock changes in the land-use category forest land, the dataset is derived by the NFI data; - carbon stock changes in the subcategories of the conversion to or from forest land to other predominant uses, the land in conversion to and from forest land to other uses require data integration with studies and additional surveys in order to estimate, at regional level, the C stock levels related to non-forest land uses(i.e. settlements, cropland, grassland, wetlands).

-ISCI will annually provide time series of carbon stock levels and carbon stock changes for the category forest land and for the sub-categories land in conversion to and from forest land to other uses.
-For the Kyoto Protocol first Commitment Period accounting, the time series needed is related to the period 31/12/2007 - 1/1/2013.
+ISCI will annually provide, from 01/01/2008 in experimental phase and from 01/01/2010 in operational phase, time series of carbon stock levels and carbon stock changes for the category forest land and for the sub-categories land in conversion to and from forest land to other uses.
+For the Kyoto Protocol first Commitment Period accounting, the needed time series is related to the period 31/12/2007 - 1/1/2013.